 A pressure cooker is a pot to cook food in, under pressure.
-Pressure cookers can reduce both the cooking time and the energy used to cook something by as much as 50%.
+The presence of pressure can reduce both the cooking time and the energy used to cook something by as much as 50%.

 Pressure cookers are very common place in Italy and England, and are extremely popular in India and Brazil.
 In India, they are in at least 80% of urban kitchens.

-Pressure cookers can be made of aluminum or stainless steel.
-Stainless steel ones stay nice and shiny, and can go in the dishwasher.
+Stove-top pressure cookers can be made of aluminum or stainless steel.
+Stainless steel ones can stay nice and shiny for the most part, and can go in the dishwasher.
 Aluminum ones can’t go in the dishwasher, but they heat up faster, and conduct heat better.
 Most come with a trivet to go inside them to keep food items up off the bottom.

 You can also get expensive designer ones made by Alessi, the Italian design firm.

-The pressure inside is created by a lid that locks on, causing steam and heat inside to build up beyond what can normally be achieved in a covered pot.
+The pressure inside is created by a lid that locks on and seals, causing steam and heat inside to build up beyond what can normally be achieved in an unsealed covered pot.

 A small amount of water is heated, creating steam.
 But the steam can’t escape because the lid is sealed on.
 As more and more steam is produced, the pressure inside increases.
 This raises the boiling point of the water.
 The boiling point of water is affected by pressure.
-The increased pressure allows the boiling point of water to be higher than its normal 212 F (100 C.) This means you can cook at a far higher temperature than you can by boiling.
+The increased pressure allows the boiling point of water to be higher than its normal 100 C (212 F).
+This means you can cook at a far higher temperature than you can by boiling.
 The steam gets tremendously hot, and does the cooking.

 If the pressure increases beyond a certain level, a safety vent releases some of it.

-Don’t operate a pressure cooker without its rubber gaskets in place.
+Don’t operate a pressure cooker without its rubber gasket in place.
 The gasket is the rubber ring seal that goes on the underside of the lid.
 It helps to create a seal, enabling pressure to build up.
-When the rubber gaskets get hard or sticky, it’s time to replace them.
-It is best to store the rubber gasket separately instead of in the pressure cooker.
+When the rubber gasket gets hard or sticky, it’s time to replace it.
+Some people advise that you should store the rubber gasket separately instead of in the pressure cooker.
 The gasket will last longer that way.
 If steam is coming out the sides, you need a new gasket.
 You won’t get any pressure, and with all the moisture escaping, your food will just burn.
-If this happens, abandon the pressure cooker, and cook your food another way, and put a new gasket on your shopping list.
+If this happens, cook your food another way, and put a new gasket on your shopping list.

 Legumes and Grains

-When Pressure Cooking dried fruit, dried beans, etc, it is almost always best to rehydrate first by soaking.
+When pressure cooking dried fruit, dried beans, etc, it is almost always best to rehydrate first by soaking.
 If not, the dried beans will soak up all the water that you were counting on to make steam with.
 (An exception for instance is black beans; the recommendation from many pressure cooking experts is that they are better unsoaked.)

 When cooking beans, lentils, rice or other grains, don’t have a pressure cooker more than half full.
 Watch for bean skins clogging up the vent — some people add a bit of oil to the cooking water to help prevent this.

 Read the manual for your pressure cooker thoroughly.
 No general advice can replace the specific advice that your manufacturer has been careful to provide.
 A pressure cooker is one appliance in the kitchen that people always keep their manuals for.
-Many pleas are issued for manuals by those who bought them in yard or boot sales without manuals.
+Many pleas are issued for manuals by those who bought them second-hand without manuals.

 Don’t fill a pressure cooker more than two-thirds full.
 It’s okay to use a bit more water than recommended, but not less.
 Decrease the amount of water when converting from conventional recipes to pressure cooker recipes, because far less water evaporates away.

 You need to use a pressure cooker in conjunction with a timer.
 You count the cooking time from when it comes up to pressure.
-No altitude adjustment for time is needed if you start timing from when pressure is reached.
 If there is no pressure after 10 minutes, remove the pot from the heat, let cool, and check the setup,

 Don’t open a pressure cooker when under pressure (modern ones, in fact, won’t let you.)
 Shut off the heat supply, and wait a few minutes before moving the pot.
-Hit the steam release, if you think the food is done (older North American models won’t have this ability.)
-Or let it sit to continue Pressure Cooking with what heat remains inside, if you want it to.
+Hit the steam release, if you think the food is done (older North American models won’t have this steam release.)
+Or let it sit to continue pressure cooking with what heat remains inside, if you want it to.
 If after you open your pressure cooker and find that your food isn’t ready yet, just put the lid back on, bring it back up to pressure and cook until you figure it is done.

 Don’t use a regular pressure cooker for pressure frying.
 You can, though, use a pressure fryer as a regular pressure cooker.

 Nor should you use a regular pressure cooker as a pressure canner.
-You need a machine that has been “certified” as a pressure canner to ensure the correct sterilization temperatures are reached and held, which requires a pot of a certain minimum size (able to hold 4 x 1 litre (US quart) jars as well as absolutely guaranteed pressure and a way to adjust for altitude.
+You need a machine that has been “certified” as a pressure canner to ensure the correct sterilization temperatures are reached and held, which requires a pot of a certain minimum size (able to hold 4 x 1 litre (US quart) jars) as well as absolutely guaranteed pressure and a way to adjust for altitude.
 See: “Pressure cookers vs pressure canners” on our canning site.

 Pressure cookers were first conceived by a Denis Papin in 1679; he called his invention a “digesteur” (“digester”.)
 He created a very large vessel made of very thick cast iron.
-The lid locked on, leaving no way to allow excess pressure to escape from the pot.
+The lid locked on, allowing pressure to build up in the pot.